IQ Archive

 Why don’t we see scores of 300 today?

-2. Regression to the Mean: Extreme outliers are statistically rare.
+3. Regression to the Mean: Extreme outliers are statistically rare.

 Conclusion

 A high IQ is like a high-performance engine.
 It gives you potential for speed, but it doesn’t tell you where to drive.
 Figures like Terence Tao show that when high IQ is paired with emotional stability and purpose, it can change the world.
+Figures like Sidis show that without purpose, the engine can burn out.